idan-rubin/icq.bot.net/README.md

 # icq.bot.net

-C# wrapper for ICQ Bot APIs.
-Inspired by [Telegram.Bot]
+HTTP-Based C# implementation for ICQ Bot APIs.

 No Microsoft proprietary mambo jumbo needed!
 Built on the goodness of .Net Core 3.1 and Json.Net